MoejoMan/Cybersecurity-Suite/README.md

 ---

 ## 🔗 Fail2ban Integration
+SSHVigil is designed to work alongside fail2ban, not to replace it.
+The integration helps improve fail2ban’s blocklists and analytics.
 Export a blocklist of malicious IPs for use with fail2ban or manual iptables blocking:
 ```bash
 # Export HIGH+ severity IPs to blocklist (default threshold)
 python3 main.py --log-file "/var/log/auth.log" --export-blocklist blocked-ips.txt